 Mary Cancelmo is currently a dyslexia screening and support teacher on special assignment with San Francisco Unified School District working to implement the guidelines of AB 1369.
 Mary held positions in the SFUSD as an inclusion specialist and resource specialist over the past sixteen years.
 After a career in photography, Mary came to special education to learn how to help her own child and provide support for children with learning differences and their families.
 Mary studied and implemented multisensory structured literacy and mathematics interventions, as well as social thinking and mindfulness practices to meet the needs of her elementary age students.
 Mary has an Education Specialist credential and Master of Arts degree in special education from San Francisco State University.

 Jennifer Parker, M.A.

 Jennifer Parker is a reading specialist with the San Francisco Unified School District.
 She also maintains a private multisensory-based tutoring practice.
 Before that, Jennifer was a general education classroom teacher.
 Jennifer has a B.S. in Behavioral and Social Sciences from the University of Maryland and a M.A. in Teaching Reading from the University of San Francisco.
-She also holds a California Teaching Credential.
-Jennifer is currently completing her certification in the Wilson Reading System.
+She also holds a California Teaching Credential and is a certified Wilson Dyslexia Practitioner.